UCL/simstock/README.md

 ## Installation

-> **_NOTE:_**  SimStock requires Python 3.8 or above, as well as an EnergyPlus installation.
+> **_NOTE:_**  SimStock requires Python 3.11 to 3.13, as well as an EnergyPlus installation.

-After ensuring you have EnergyPlus installed, and python >= v3.8, simply run
+After ensuring you have EnergyPlus installed, and Python 3.11-3.13, simply run

 ``` bash
     pip install simstock